Western League (Japanese baseball)

 The league traces its roots to the Kansai Farm League, a formerly independent baseball league outside the realm of the NPB.
 It formerly included 7 teams, which quickly transformed into 6 due to the disbandment of once famous ballclub Sanyo Crowns.
 The first farm teams or second armies joined the league for the 1955 season.

 A league champion is determined at the end of each season.
-The Hanshin Tigers have won 18 Western League titles, the most in the league's history, followed by the Chunichi Dragons (16) and the SoftBank hawks (12).
+The Hanshin Tigers have won 18 Western League titles, the most in the league's history, followed by the Chunichi Dragons (16) and the SoftBank Hawks (12).

 Structure and season

-The league is currently based on a round robin system with at most 33 games against each other team in the league, which allows second armies to play a maximum of 132 games per year, including interleague games with the Eastern league (japanese baseball).
+The league is currently based on a round robin system with at most 33 games against each other team in the league, which allows second teams to play a maximum of 132 games per year, including interleague games with the Eastern League.
 The number of scheduled games will vary from team to team, and games that are cancelled will not be replaced.
 The league championship is thus decided on winning percentage.